Thailand: Paetongtarn Shinawatra elected youngest ever PM – DW – 08/16/2024

 The Pheu Thai party selected her as its candidate after a court sacked Premier Srettha Thavisin on Wednesday for appointing a cabinet member with a criminal conviction.

+Despite coming second in 2023 election behind the anti-establishment Move Forward Party, which was subsequently disolved on charges of attempting to undermine Thailand's strict lese-majeste laws, Pheu Thai put together a coalition which controls 314 out of 493 seats in parliament.

-Pheu Thai's coalition controls 314 out of 493 seats in Thailand's parliament.
-The 10 other parties in the coalition said they would back Shinawatra.
+The 10 other parties in the coalition said in advance that they would back Shinawatra.

 Who is Paetongtarn Shinawatra?